Contentify/Contentify/daux/docs/Development/05_Laravel.md

     }

 In fact this is all we need if the database table's name is "cookies".
 Laravel will pluralize the model's name and receive all attributes from the database table.
 Later on models will most likely have some code but that's it for now.

-## Official Quickstart Guide

-There is an [official quickstart guide](http://laravel.com/docs/quick).
-It's a good idea to read it as the next step to a basic understanding of Laravel.